suspect-devices/digithink/docs/buildnotes/nginx-server-build.md

 Even though this site is static and public we still want to add SSL to the site to prevent the content from being altered along the way.

-#### Certbot work as advertized.
+#### Certbot actually worked as advertized for the first time.
 The first couple of web pages I found on the web described the automagic creation and configuration of certificate and once I replaced python-certbot-nginx with python3-cerbot-nginx things actually went brilliantly.
+No more --manual reinstallation.

 ```
 root@guenter:/var/www# apt-get install python3-certbot-nginx